 Airlines face worsening coronavirus impact, European bosses warn

-The heads of Europe's biggest carriers including Ryanair's Michael O'Leary; Willie Walsh, boss of British Airways-owner IAG; and easyJet's Johan Lundgren said at an annual industry conference the epidemic was upsetting growth.
-"We have seen a drop in demand when you look particularly in the northern part of Italy, but that has also spilled over to the other parts of the network," easyJet CEO Johan Lundgren said on the sideliness of a conference.
+The heads of Europe's biggest carriers discussed the impact of the epidemic at an annual industry conference.
+They included Ryanair chief Michael O'Leary; Willie Walsh, boss of British Airways-owner IAG; and easyJet's Johan Lundgren.
+"We have seen a drop in demand when you look particularly in the northern part of Italy, but that has also spilled over to the other parts of the network," easyJet CEO Johan Lundgren said.

 "I think we will see air traffic recover in due course," he said.
 Ryanair's O'Leary agreed the next few weeks would be tough.
 He said he expected a "very deflated booking environment" for the next two to three weeks, but should the crisis stabilise, bookings would recover.